State Income Taxes in Maine

 State Business Taxes in Maine

 The state of Maine has a business income tax.
-Maine’s state tax is calculated on a marginal scale whose range is from 3.50% to 8.93% for 2020.
+Maine’s state tax is calculated on a marginal scale whose range is from 3.50% to 8.93%.
 For other business entities that are flow-thru entities, such as S Corporations, Partnerships, LLCs, etc., since it flows-thru to the individual level, there is no business tax on those entities.
 In other words, the tax is accessed only on C Corporations.

 Sales and Property Taxes in Maine